Everything You Need to Know About RDF

 ,

-symbol may be used to repeat the subject and predicate of triples that only differ in the object RDF term.
+symbol may be used to repeat the subject and predicate of triples that only differ in the object term.

 # this is not a complete turtle document